 Risk management should not focus upon risk avoidance, but on the identification and management of an acceptable level of risk.
-Both councils' aim to proactively identify, understand and manage the risks inherent in services and associated with plans, policies and strategies, so as to support responsible, informed risk taking and as a consequence, aim to improve value for money.
-The councils will not support reckless risk taking.
+Both councils' aim to proactively identify, understand and manage the risks inherent in services and associated with plans, policies and strategies, so as to support responsible, informed risk taking and as a consequence, aim to achieve measurable value.
+The councils provide for a supportive culture but will not support reckless risk taking.

 As such, both Cherwell District and South Northamptonshire Councils will use risk management to add value.
-They will aim to achieve a balance between under-managing risks (i.e. being unaware of risks and therefore having little or no control over them), and over-managing them (i.e. a resource heavy and bureaucratic level of management and control which could stifle innovation and creativity).
+They will aim to achieve a balance between undermanaging risks (i.e. being unaware of risks and therefore having little or no control over them), and over-managing them (i.e. a resource heavy and bureaucratic level of management and control which could stifle innovation and creativity).